Olfa Kanoun: Career development

+From 2006 to 2007, she was substitute professor for measurement technology at the University of Kassel.
+In 2007, she became professor for measurement and sensor technology at the Chemnitz University of Technology.

 Research

 Kanoun's research deals with sensors, measurement systems and measurement methods.
 Among other things, it develops new sensors and new measurement solutions based on impedance spectroscopy.
 Applications include battery diagnosis and material tests.
 She also develops force, temperature and humidity measurements.